 4. Consider planting some trees

-Besides making your home and environment appear greener, planting trees on your property increases the sense of privacy, reduces noise and helps with storm drainage.
-Trees can also help you save on energy costs with your air conditioning and heating systems by shading of the sun or blocking drafts.
+Besides making your home and environment appear greener, planting trees on your property increases the sense of privacy, reduces noise, and helps with storm drainage.
+Trees can also help you save on energy costs with your air conditioning and heating systems by shading the sun or blocking drafts.
+This tree service Pearland helps with planting some trees if you’re looking for help.

 But saving you money on utilities is not the only way planting trees can help boost your home’s value.
 Studies have also shown that the total resale worth of your home can climb by as much as 15%.

-However, don’t forget that all of that beauty, calm, serenity and money-savings that come with tree planting also require that you constantly maintain it.
+However, don’t forget that all of the beauty, calm, serenity, and money savings that come with tree planting also require that you constantly maintain it.
 You may consider getting the neighbors involved as they will also enjoy a boost in property value if their home is within 100 feet of the trees.